yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 trackpad"* - and the profiles here already decide that per machine, so the line is repeated as a warning rather than acted on.

+**An SMBus trackpad can be told apart after all.** Windows names the SMBus controller after whatever bound to it, so a Synaptics or ELAN trackpad on that bus makes the device come back as `Synaptics SMBus Driver` rather than `Intel(R) SMBus Controller`.
+That is the machine saying which bus its trackpad is on, and it outranks the PS/2 controller also being there - on these laptops both are, and only one is carrying the pad.
+The kext `data/input.toml` quotes for that vendor is then offered, not added silently: a Windows driver name is good enough to ask on and not good enough to decide with.

-`NEXT-STEPS.txt` names the per-family plugins in the same release, the two SMBus paths for when it is not I2C at all, and the fact that some trackpads need an SSDT first - which is machine-specific and not something this can write.
+`NEXT-STEPS.txt` names the per-family plugins in the same release, the two SMBus paths for when neither signal is there, and the fact that some trackpads need an SSDT first - which is machine-specific and not something this can write.

 ## Intel graphics framebuffer